Billing and Payment of Fees

 1. Pay in Full

 - In person: Pay by check, cash or money order at the Main Office at any campus.
-Kiosks are available for online e-Check, Credit or Debit Card payments.
+Drop box available for after hours payments.

-- By mail: Mail check or money order (with your student ID number in the memo) to Moraine Park Technical College, PO Box 1940, Fond du Lac, WI 54936.
+- By mail: Mail check or money order (with your student ID number in the memo) to Moraine Park Technical College, Attn: Student Financial Services, PO Box 1940, Fond du Lac, WI 54936.

 2. Payment Plan

 The College shall provide standardized online payment plan options to assist the student in meeting their financial obligation with the College.
 A student in good financial standing with the College may enroll in a payment plan for current registration charges (book and supply costs cannot be included in the payment plan).
 A payment plan fee is established each semester and is due at time of plan enrollment.
 Partial payments do not enroll a student in the payment plan; the student must officially enroll online.
 The payment plan may be rescinded if the individual fails to comply with the terms and conditions of the plan.

 To enroll online, log into myMPTC Student and click My Finances, MaxPay.

 3. Financial Aid

 To pay with approved (anticipated) financial aid, students must have received an official Financial Aid Notification Letter from MPTC’s Financial Aid Office.
 Loans cannot be used to cover student bills until a promissory note and loan entrance counseling are completed.
 Work-study awards can never be used to cover student bills.
 Students can view your awards online via myMPTC Student.